 Luke 11:42-45, 47,52 English Standard Version (ESV)

-43 Woe to you Pharisees!
-For you love the best seat in the synagogues and greetings in the marketplaces.
+43 Woe to you, Pharisees!
+You love the best seat in the synagogues and greetings in the marketplaces.

 44 Woe to you!
-For you are like unmarked graves, and people walk over them without knowing it.”
+You are like unmarked graves; people walk over them without knowing it.”

-45 “Woe to you lawyers also!
-For you load people with burdens hard to bear, and you yourselves do not touch the burdens with one of your fingers.
+45 “Woe to you, lawyers also!
+You load people with burdens hard to bear, and you yourselves do not touch the burdens with one of your fingers.

 47 Woe to you!
 For you build the tombs of the prophets whom your fathers killed.

-They taught about God but did not love God – they did not enter the kingdom of heaven themselves, nor did they let others enter.
+They taught about God but did not love God – they did not enter the kingdom of heaven themselves nor let others join.

-They taught that an oath sworn by the temple or altar was not binding, but that if sworn by the gold ornamentation of the temple, or by a sacrificial gift on the altar, it was binding.
-The gold and gifts, however, were not sacred in themselves as the temple and altar were, but derived a measure of lesser sacredness by being connected to the temple or altar.
-The teachers and Pharisees worshiped at the temple and offered sacrifices at the altar because they knew that the temple and altar were sacred.
-How then could they deny oath-binding value to what was truly sacred and accord it to objects of trivial and derived sacredness?
+They taught that an oath sworn by the temple or altar was not binding but that if certified by the gold ornamentation of the temple or by a sacrificial gift on the altar, it was binding.
+The gold and skills, however, were not sacred in themselves as the temple and altar were, but derived a lesser sacredness by being connected to the temple or altar.
+The teachers and Pharisees worshiped at the temple and offered sacrifices at the altar because they knew the temple and altar were sacred.
+How could they deny oath-binding value to what was truly blessed and accord it to objects of trivial and derived sacredness?

-They taught the law but did not practice some of the most important parts of the law – justice, mercy, faithfulness to God.
-They obeyed the minutiae of the law such as tithing spices but not the weightier matters of the law.
+They taught the law but did not practice some of the essential parts of the law – justice, mercy, and faithfulness to God.
+Instead, they obeyed the minutiae of the law, such as tithing spices but not the weightier matters of the law.

-They presented an appearance of being ‘clean’ (self-restrained, not involved in carnal matters), yet they were dirty inside: they seethed with hidden worldly desires, carnality.
+They appeared to be ‘clean’ (self-restrained, not involved in sexual matters), yet they were dirty inside: they seethed with hidden worldly desires and sensuality.
 They were full of greed and self-indulgence.

-They exhibited themselves as righteous on account of being scrupulous keepers of the law but were in fact not righteous: their mask of righteousness hid a secret inner world of ungodly thoughts and feelings.
+They exhibited themselves as righteous because they were scrupulous keepers of the law but were not righteous: their mask of righteousness hid a secret inner world of ungodly thoughts and feelings.
 They were full of wickedness.
-They were like whitewashed tombs, beautiful on the outside, but full of dead men’s bones.
+They were like whitewashed tombs, beautiful on the outside but full of dead men’s bones.

-They professed high regard for the dead prophets of old, and claimed that they would never have persecuted and murdered prophets, when in fact they were cut from the same cloth as the persecutors and murderers: they too had murderous blood in their veins.
+They professed high regard for the dead prophets of old and claimed that they would never have persecuted and murdered prophets when they were cut from the same cloth as the persecutors and murderers: they, too, had murderous blood in their veins.
 Wikipedia

 The Woes of the Pharisees is a list of criticisms by Jesus against scribes and Pharisees recorded in the Gospels of Luke 11:37–54 and Matthew 23:1–39.
 Mark 12:35–40 and Luke 20:45–47 also include warnings about scribes.